Epzicom

 Some large observational studies suggest abacavir may increase the risk of cardiovascular events, including myocardial infarction (MI, or heart attack), in people with risk factors such as smoking, diabetes, uncontrolled high blood pressure, older age, high cholesterol, family history of heart disease, and drug use.
 Other studies have found no increased risk.
 To date, no absolute consensus has been reached on the association with cardiac risk, although theoretical contributing mechanisms have been described.
 People who have high risk for heart disease should discuss risks with their provider, and they should be monitored more closely.

 Prior to initiation, people should be tested for hepatitis B virus (HBV) infection.
-Severe exacerbations of hepatitis B have been reported in people co-infected with HBV who have discontinued Epzicom (due to elimination of the lamivudine component, which also treats HBV).
+Severe exacerbations of hepatitis B have been reported in people co-infected with HBV who have discontinued Epzicom (due to elimination of the lamivudine component).
 Monitor liver enzymes closely in people co-infected with HBV and, if appropriate, initiation of anti-hepatitis B therapy may be warranted upon Epzicom discontinuation.
 Call your health care provider right away if you develop any of the following signs or symptoms of hepatitis: yellowing of the skin or whites of the eyes; dark or tea-colored urine; pale-colored bowel movements; nausea or vomiting; loss of appetite; or pain, aching, or tenderness on the right side below the ribs.

 Potential Drug Interactions